Groans of the Britons: Problems of interpretation

 A second visit in around 446–7 by Germanus, a former Roman general who had become Bishop of Auxerre, recorded in his Vita by Constantius of Lyon, could have reflected Aetius' response to the message.

 The reference to Aetius' third consulship (446) is useful in dating the increasing strife in Britain during this period.
 Gildas' mention of the appeal is a minor part of a much larger religious polemic, however, which means that the image described may be more hyperbolic than realistic, especially as his sources were probably derived from oral tradition.
-The traditional picture of Romano-British society in post-Roman Britain as besieged and chaotic is also being increasingly challenged by archaeological evidence.
-Though that revisionist thought is once again being challenged by the evidence, which again indicates a definitive series of migrations into England on the part of the Saxons.
+The traditional picture of Romano-British society in post-Roman Britain as besieged and chaotic is also being increasingly challenged by archaeological evidence which indicates a definitive series of migrations into England on the part of the Saxons.

-The viewpoint of Gildas is coloured by his classicizing rather than monastic education, based at some remove on the Roman education of a rhetor, a source of his elaborated and difficult Latin.
+The viewpoint of Gildas is coloured by his classicising rather than monastic education, based at some remove on the Roman education of a rhetor, a source of his elaborated and difficult Latin.

-Gildas' narrative describes the Britons as being too impious and plagued by infighting to fend off the Picts and Scots.
+Gildas' narrative describes the Britons as being too impious and plagued by infighting to fend off the Saxons.
 They managed some successes against the invaders when they placed their faith in God's hands, but they were usually left to suffer greatly.
-Gildas mentions a "proud tyrant" who Bede names as Vortigern as the person who originally invited Germanic mercenaries to defend the borders, but the identification of this actual historical person has not yet established, so the actual dating of the start of Saxon foederati presence in Britain is still contentious.
-Archaeology increasingly confirms Germanic presence before the Romans withdrew.
+Gildas mentions a "proud tyrant" who Bede names as Vortigern as the person who originally invited Germanic mercenaries to defend the borders.

-Archaeological evidence supports some Germanic communities being in place in England before the 440s.
-The rebellion of Carausius in late 286 or early 287 and his recruitment of Frisian and Frankish foederati to man the Saxon Shore, for example, fits the myth of Vortigern quite well, including his betrayal and death.
-If it is true that Saxons were foederati allied with the Romano-British who stayed when the legions left, then the Battle of Badon Hill may have actually been fought in the northwest of England between Scots invaders from Ireland and British-Saxon defenders.

-What is clear is that, ultimately, there was an increasing Anglo-Saxon settlement of Britain in the fifth and sixth centuries and increasing Anglo-Saxon culture, including language.
+No answer is recorded to the pleas of the British.
+There was an increasing Anglo-Saxon settlement of Britain in the fifth and sixth centuries and increasing Anglo-Saxon culture, including language.